Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Acceleration by adaptive heavy-ball momentum

 \section{Acceleration by adaptive heavy-ball momentum}

 This section aims to enrich the SDCD method with adaptive heavy-ball momentum.
-The heavy-ball momentum is original proposed by Polyak \cite{polyak1964some}, where a (heavy ball) momentum term is introduced to improve the convergence rate of the gradient descent method.
-To solve the problem \eqref{dual-prob}, the iteration scheme of the propose fast SDCD (FSDCD) method reads as
+It was originally proposed by Polyak \cite{polyak1964some}, where a (heavy ball) momentum term is introduced to improve the convergence rate of the gradient descent method.
+To solve the problem \eqref{dual-prob}, the iteration scheme of the proposed adaptive SDCD (ASDCD) method reads as

-where $S_k$ is randomly chosen from $\Omega_k$, $\alpha_k$ is the step-size, and $\beta_k$ is the momentum parameters.
-We now give our consideration to the choice of the parameters $\alpha_k$ and $\beta_k$.
-Ideally, we would like to choose $\alpha_k$ and $\beta_k$ to give a substantial reduction of the objective function $g$, and hence we may consider the following optimization problem
+where $S_k$ is randomly chosen from $\Omega_k$, $\alpha_k$ is the stepsize, and $\beta_k$ is the momentum parameter.
+Ideally, we would like to choose $\alpha_k$ and $\beta_k$ to obtain a sufficient reduction of the objective function $g(\lambda)$, and hence we may consider the following optimization problem